top of page

 Telegraph Station and Post Office ~ Burra.

-Built in 1861 a the Telegraph Station Post Office, this building served as the Post Office until 1960, when a new post office was erected in Market Square.
-The Building now houses the Regional Art Gallery with works featuring local Burra artists.
+Built in 1861 as the Telegraph Station Post Office, this building served as the Post Office until 1960, when a new post office was erected in Market Square.
+The Building now houses the Regional Art Gallery, which features works by local Burra artists.

 St Mary's Anglican Church ~ Burra.